t-neumann/t-neumann.github.io/_posts/2019-09-08-OrbitalManeuvers.md

     alt: "Directional markers"
 ---

-From my [last post](https://t-neumann.github.io/space/OrbitalBasics/) you should have read up on the basics of orbits and orbital paremeters.
+From my [last post](https://t-neumann.github.io/space/OrbitalBasics/) you should have read up on the basics of orbits and orbital parameters.
 Now while this is interesting by itself, changing orbits and moving to different orbits in order to dock to space stations, escape to different celestial bodies or de-orbit onto a bodies surface - this is the stuff that is now why we are actually doing this.
 So that is why this post moves more into orbital mechanics and some basic maneuvers for modifying orbits.

 Orbital mechanics is a core discipline within space-mission design and control.
 It focuses on spacecraft trajectories, including orbital maneuvers, orbital plane changes, and interplanetary transfers, and is used by mission planners to predict the results of propulsive maneuvers.